MarkHooijkaas/savv/README.md

 * `savvy encrypt`: encrypt all `@savvy` annotated variables in a file
 * `savvy merge`: encrypt all variables from a mergefile into the main file (not implemented yet)
 * `savvy view`: show all encrypted variables in a file
+* `savvy censor`: read stdin and replace all secrets with a censored value
 * `savvy edit`: decrypt, edit, and re-encrypt (not implemented yet)

 All commands can be abbreviated with the first letter or letters, for example `savvy d`, `savvy de`, `savvy dec`, `savvy decr` will all decrypt the file.
 Since both `encrypt` and `edit` start with the letter `e` one must at least use `savvy ed` to edit a file. `savvy e` will encrypt the file